2022 EC Bahia bus attack: Investigation

 On the next day, February 25, the police identified the vehicles used by the attackers as belonging to Half Silva, president of Torcida Organizada Bamor, EC Bahia's local organized supporter chapter.
 They were found in the organization's headquarters and confiscated.
 Silva was detained and questioned by the police, where he claimed that he was away in Feira de Santana at the moment of the attack.
 Two other suspects, also members of Bamor, were detained and spent a night in jail.
 On March 09, the chief of police in charge of the case, Francineide Moura, stated that the suspects, all of whom are members of Bamor, have been identified, that arrest warrants would soon be issued and that they will be charged with attempted murder.
 She also claimed that Bamor never cooperated with or assisted the investigations.

 Bamor denies any allegations of involvement.
 On the same day of the attack, the organization issued a note repudiating the bombing, calling it an "act of vandalism," as well as criticizing the "unfounded position on the press's part" for accusing its members of taking part in the attack.
 The organization's attorney claimed that there was no attack and that "it could have been an accident" involving a reception with fireworks.

+On February 24, 2024, the second anniversary of the attack, Globo Esporte reported that no arrests had been made thus far and that no trial is scheduled for the suspects.
+The report also mentioned supporter frustration with the team's relegation to the Série B league in 2021 and general dissatisfaction with the team's performance as possible motivations for the attack.